0xDBFB7/covidinator/documents/notes/log.md

 # Simulation

-One of the key aspects we have to test is the required duration of exposure.
-To do this, we need to find the resonant frequency of T4.
-This could be done with a microwave absorption measurement, as with Yang (2015) and Sun (2017), but having a proper simulation will allow us to simultaneously test optical centrifuge and chirp methods.
+- Yang: simulation for illustration, analytic expression with solid homogenous sphere for microwave absorption cross-section and shell stress.
+Experimental microwave absorption data used to obtain Q, and therefore derive the inactivation threshold.
+Very effective fit to 40% inactivation level, but much higher power required for 100% inactivation.

-Both coarse-grained bead-spring molecular dynamics (via integration of particle motion), elastic networks (elNémo), and finite-element methods (via solution of governing elastic PDEs - (Ivanovska, 2004, use CADRE, and Bathe (2007))  have been used to great effect for simulation of mechanical properties of viruses.
+Myriad methods - often mathematically overlapping - such as coarse-grained bead-spring molecular dynamics (via integration of particle motion), algebraic elastic networks (elNémo), and finite-element methods (via solution of governing elastic PDEs - (Ivanovska, 2004, use CADRE, and Bathe (2007)) have been used to great effect for simulation of mechanical properties of viruses.

-More recently, all-atom methods have also become computationally viable.
+Most recently, the ultimate-fidelity all-atom MD methods have also become computationally viable.

 An MD scheme was chosen for no particularly good reason.
+In fact, we hardly need the added fidelity of a simulation; an extension of the analytical method used by Yang would probably be more telling of the character of the problem, and would have lended itself better to numerical optimation.
+As has been more poignantly pointed out before, observation of simulation is as much understanding as observation of reality - it just happens to be less messy.
+The author is at the moment an incompetent mathematician.

 The algebraic normal-mode methods included in many software packages [charmm] do not seem to be sufficient for this task, as they often assume the limit of low-amplitudes.

 LAMMPS, GROMACS, OpenMM and HOOMD-blue were evaluated, and all could been usable with some modification.
-However, because of difficulties in defining new force-fields for coarse-grained bead-spring modelling, because of the specific time-domain electric field impulses desired, the multiple-run frequency sweep required to optimize the impulse,  a custom ultra-simplistic MD code, JAMES, was written.
+However, because of difficulties in defining new force-fields for coarse-grained bead-spring modelling, the specific time-domain electric field impulses desired, the many-run parameter sweep required to optimize the impulse, and the chain of software required to synthesize an artificially coarse new geometry, a custom ultra-simplistic, ultra-crude MD code was written.

 -------